thomassie/thomassie.github.io/DogsOfZurich.md

 Finally, I included a super simple **area chart** (**5**) to display how many dogs belong to which dog type.
 The respective dog type gets highlighted in here when hovering over the wordcloud.

-## Part II: the dashboard
+## Part II: dashboard

-The actual dashboard contains all the information, visualisations and functionality to quickly answer the questions stated above, and, in addition, allows to **derive detailed insights** about this dataset.
+The actual dashboard contains all the information, visualizations and functionality to quickly answer the questions stated above, and, in addition, allows to **derive detailed insights** about this dataset.

 ![Dogs --- Dashboard_1st.png]({{site.baseurl}}/img/Dogs --- Dashboard_1st.png)